Bellevue, Washington: Geography

 Bellevue lies between Lake Washington to the west and the smaller Lake Sammamish to the east.
 Much of Bellevue is drained by the Kelsey Creek watershed, whose source is located in the Larsen Lake and Phantom Lake green belt and whose outlet is near where Interstate 90 meets Lake Washington's eastern shore.
 The city is bisected by Interstate 405 running north–south, and the southern portion is crossed from west to east by Interstate 90.
 The State Route 520 freeway roughly delineates the upper reaches of Bellevue.

 According to the United States Census Bureau, the city has a total area of 37.505 sqmi, of which 33.468 sqmi is land and 4.037 sqmi is water.

 The city's name is derived from a French term for "beautiful view".
 Under favorable weather conditions, scenic vistas of the Olympic Mountains and Cascade Mountains can be viewed from hilltops (and strategically positioned high-rise buildings) within the incorporated city.

 South of I-90, the city continues up Cougar Mountain, at the top of which is an unincorporated King County location called Hilltop.
 To the west of Cougar Mountain, Bellevue includes the Coal Creek, Somerset, and Factoria neighborhoods.

 Bellevue is bordered by the cities of Kirkland to the north and Redmond to the northeast along the Overlake and Crossroads neighborhoods.
 Across the short East Channel Bridge, I-90 connects Bellevue to Mercer Island to the southwest.
 Issaquah is to the east, down I-90 at the south end of Lake Sammamish.
 The city is bordered to the west by many affluent suburbs such as Medina, Clyde Hill, Hunts Point and Yarrow Point.
-The south end of Bellevue is bordered by the city of Renton, and to the southeast, the relatively recently incorporated city of Newcastle.
+The south end of Bellevue is bordered by the relatively recently incorporated city of Newcastle, and the city of Renton.

 Cityscape

-Neighborhoods within Bellevue include Bellecrest, Bel-Red, Bridle Trails, Crossroads, Eastgate/Cougar Mountain, Enatai, Factoria, Lake Hills, Newport, Newport Hills, Northeast Bellevue, Northwest Bellevue, Overlake, Sammamish/East Bellevue, Somerset, Sunset, Tam O'Shanter, West Bellevue, Wilburton, and Woodridge.
+Neighborhoods within Bellevue include Bellecrest, Surrey Downs,Bel-Red, Bridle Trails, Crossroads, Eastgate/Cougar Mountain, Enatai, Factoria, Lake Hills, Newport, Newport Hills, Northeast Bellevue, Northwest Bellevue, Overlake, Sammamish/East Bellevue, Somerset, Sunset, Tam O'Shanter, West Bellevue, Wilburton, and Woodridge.

 Climate

-Like much of the Puget Sound lowland, Bellevue has a mild oceanic climate.
+Like much of the Puget Sound lowland, Bellevue has a mild oceanic climate (Cfb).
 It also has frequent rain showers from October to May, with precipitation levels typically being over 2 in.
 On average, the hottest month is July, while January is the coldest.
 Bellevue gets an average of 32.02 in of rain per year, based on data from 1981 to 2013.
-However, the city published an analysis of rainfall stating that 2016 saw an usually high 47.14 in of rainfall, and that rainfall in 2014–2016 was trending unusually high.
+However, the city published an analysis of rainfall stating that 2016 saw an unusually high 47.14 in of rainfall, and that rainfall in 2014–2016 was trending unusually high.
 The wet season of 2017, defined as the period from October through April, saw a similar rainfall of 47.26 in.